 There has been much interest in the public press about ‘Flexitarianism’.
 Nutritional Insight identified a gap in that few scientific articles had been published explaining exactly what this is and how it relates to health.
-So, Emma wrote an article on ‘Flexitarianism and Health’, published in the journal Frontiers in Nutrition which has now amassed over 8,000 views in the first quarter of the year – one of their most viewed publications.
+So, Emma wrote an article on ‘Flexitarianism and Health’, published in the journal Frontiers in Nutrition which has now amassed over 17,000 views – one of their most viewed publications.

 So, What exactly is ‘Flexitarianism’?